GROFF_MDOC(7) | Miscellaneous Information Manual | GROFF_MDOC(7) |

 ! |

-Troff is limited as a macro language, and has difficulty when presented with a string containing a member of the mathematical, logical or quotation set:
+troff is limited as a macro language, and has difficulty when presented with a string containing certain mathematical, logical, or quotation character sequences:

 {+,-,/,*,%,<,>,<=,>=,=,==,&,`,',"}